 Drywall is one of the most common materials for walls, ceilings, basements, and garages – but many homeowners do not know there are many drywall alternatives!
-Drywall is a popular choice with builders because it is cheap, quick, and easy to install but offers few design options and can easily be damaged.
+Drywall is a popular choice with builders because it is cheap, quick, and easy to install but offers few design options and can damage easily.

 With these cutting-edge drywall alternatives, you may free yourself from conventional drywall that will transform your environment.
 Discover a universe of options for a genuinely distinctive and helpful interior, from eco-friendly choices to imaginative designs.

-In this article, we will teach you everything you need to know about the most popular drywall alternatives so you can remodel your interior, exterior walls, or ceiling tile in your house or basement with new material!
+In this article, we will answer the most asked question: “How do you finish walls other than drywall?“, and teach you everything you need to know about the most popular alternatives so you can remodel your interior, exterior walls, or ceiling tile in your house or basement with new material!

 Wood Panels